What is an emergency fund?

-Over time, increase the amount you’re contributing to your emergency fund by 1 percent or a specific dollar amount, until you’ve reached your savings goal.
-Increasing the amount in increments will help to make changes to your checking account balance appear less noticeable.
+Over time, increase the amount you’re contributing to your emergency fund by 1 percent or a specific sum, until you’ve reached your savings goal.
+Increasing the amount in increments can help to make the smaller deposit into your checking account appear less noticeable.

 5. Save unexpected income

 At least a part of any windfall that you receive should be used to fund an emergency fund, unless you already have a sufficient one established.
 Unexpected money can come in the form of a tax refund, bonus, cash gift, inheritance, or winning a contest or the lottery.

 6. Keep saving after reaching your goal